Maria Lock

-Maria Lock (c.
-1808 – 1878) was an Aboriginal Australian landowner in the Darug area of Western Sydney.
+Maria Lock, also known as Maria Locke, (née Cook; c.
+1805 – 6 June 1878) was an Aboriginal Australian landowner in the Darug area of Western Sydney.
 Lock is significant in Australian history due to her educational achievements, having the first legally recognised marriage between a settler and an Aboriginal person, and later for being a landowner in early colonial times.
-She is also known as Maria Locke.

 Early life

 Lock was born at Richmond Bottoms by the Hawkesbury River to Yarramundi, 'Chief of the Richmond Tribes'.
 The family belonged to the Boorooberongal clan of the Darug people.

 Education

 In 1814, Lock was placed at the Native Institution at Parramatta for tuition by William and Elizabeth Shelley.
 Here she was given the name Maria Cook.
 The achievement of a black girl, aged 14, believed to be Maria Lock, winning first prize in a NSW examination ahead of approximately 120 other students was reported in the Sydney Gazette on 17 April 1819.
 Her teachers reported her to be well ahead of the other students, with an early grasp on the English language and above-average educational performance.